Networking config Version 1¶

 It is best practice to “quote” all MAC addresses, since an unquoted MAC address might be incorrectly interpreted as an integer in YAML.

-key accepts a list of network device name
+The bond_interfaces key accepts a list of network device name values

 from the configuration.
 This list may be empty.